powergo/pytracking/README.rst

 This library provides a set of functions that provide open and click tracking when sending emails.
-This is particularly useful if you rely on an Email Service Provider (ESP) such as Amazon SES which does not provide open and click tracking.
+This is particularly useful if you rely on an Email Service Provider (ESP) which does not provide open and click tracking.

 The library only provides building blocks and does not handle the actual sending of email or the serving of tracking pixel and links, but it comes